sysdiglabs/terraform-google-secure-for-cloud/examples/single-project-k8s/README.md

-# Sysdig Secure for Cloud in GCP :: Single-Account on Kubernetes Cluster
+# Sysdig Secure for Cloud in GCP<br/>[ Example :: Single-Project on Kubernetes Cluster ]

 Deploy Sysdig Secure for Cloud in a provided existing Kubernetes Cluster.